In the News

 March 2, 2026 | John P. Muldoon

 Calling the Israeli and American attacks on Iran “an illegal war,” Congressional candidate Jamie Belsito warned the U.S. could be entering into another open-ended war in the Middle East...
 Belsito asked what military action does to “expand healthcare access, or address our crumbling infrastructure and homelessness crisis?”
+“We must put an end to the diversion of billions more of our national budget to the overinflated Department of War.
+It’s needed for the programs Americans rely on to survive, programs that have already been gutted by this administration,” she said.
+Belsito said she refuses to take money from weapons contractors “because we need leaders who are not bought and owned, and who can check the reckless decisions and crimes of this President without pause.”

 The Swampscott Tides: 6th District Fundraising Heats Up, Belsito Pushes PAC Ban